griffinmyers/pony-express/README.md

 A portfolio for my good friend and copywriter Joph.

 This will be a static website backed by Dropbox for easy editing with an automated build *in the cloud*.
 The `/src` directly will come from Dropbox.
-A Dropbox webhook will hit a little web server that'll kick off a `node build.js` and then copy `/build` to S3 for serving.
+A Dropbox webhook will hit a little web server that'll kick off a build and then copy `/build` to S3 for serving.
 So to recap:

 * easy editing
 * the cheapest to host